-------

 Government has a role here, too.
 Lawmakers must recognize the unique challenges faced by women and minority entrepreneurs and take action to address them.
 They should support policies that target the barriers that prevent Black businesses from accessing the resources they need.

 Expanding grant programs, incentivizing lending to Black-owned businesses and expanding the U.S. Department of the Treasury’s Community Development Financial Institution program are all steps that can lead to a more equitable future.
-Initiatives like the U.S. Department Of Commerce’s Minority Enterprise Development Week, which runs in October each year, raise awareness among minority-owned firms and offer access to resources to scale their businesses and broaden their networks.
+Initiatives like the U.S. Department Of Commerce’s Minority Enterprise Development Week (MED Week), which runs in October each year, raise awareness among minority-owned firms and offer access to resources to scale their businesses and broaden their networks.

 Investing in robust digital infrastructure is paramount as well.
 Even here on Long Island, just outside of New York City, the digital divide is very real.
 Access to high-speed Internet and the tools needed to navigate the complexities of digital entrepreneurship should not be a luxury reserved for the few.
 These resources must be made available to all, ensuring everyone has the foundation they need to compete.